Dawit-Sh/Amharic-Bible-Markdown/README.md

 # Amharic Bible In Markdown

-The title is pretty descriptive but this is the bible in Amharic with a markdown format of each chapter
+The title is pretty descriptive but this is the bible in Amharic with a markdown format

 ## Why